ElleryL/Personal-Project/README.md

 # hmm

-A2 is continuous HMM model
+Continuous HMM model using message passing algorithm for inference

-A4 is mixture of expert for nonlinear function approximator
+Mixture of experts for nonlinear function approximator.
+Application: approxiamte a mixture of different non linear function